akkadotnet/akka.net/docs/articles/streams/builtinstages.md

 incoming elements from the preceding stage.
 There are differences though how the different stages handle when some of their downstream stages backpressure them.

-Most stages stop and propagate the failure downstream as soon as any of their upstreams emit a failure.
+Most stages stop and propagate the failure downstream as soon as any of their up-streams emit a failure.
 This happens to ensure reliable teardown of streams and cleanup when failures happen.
 Failures are meant to be to model unrecoverable conditions, therefore they are always eagerly propagated.
 For in-band error handling of normal errors (dropping elements if a map fails for example) you should use the